jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

         return np.array([self.stock])
     #

-Likewise we define a ``decode_action`` method for taking the action from the policy and translating it into messages to send in the environment.
+We define a ``decode_action`` method for taking the action from the policy and translating it into messages to send in the environment.
 Here the action taken is making requests to the warehouse for more stock.
-As with the customer action, we place the messages we want to send in a ``Packet`` container.
+We place the messages we want to send in a ``Packet`` container.

 .. code-block:: python